npmcdn-to-unpkg-bot/social-wall/README.md

 # social-wall
 A JavaScript / PHP Social Wall

-Version 0.3
+Version 0.3.1

-# What is Social-Wall
+# What is social-wall
-social-wall is a... social wall plugin, which allows you to display your latest posts from differents social networks in a grid. social-wall uses JavaScript and PHP to retrieve and analyze the different posts.
+social-wall is a JavaScript (and PHP) plugin which allows you to display the latest posts from differents social networks in a grid. social-wall uses JavaScript and PHP to retrieve and analyze the different posts.
-## Socials networks supported
+## Social networks supported
 * Facebook
 * Twitter
 * Instagram